 Samsung released its 850 Evo line of SATA SSDs what seems like an eternity ago, back in December 2014.
 Part of the reason it feels like such a long time is because the drives were so damn good.
 There were a few firmware updates, which in general slightly improved overall performance, but unlike the previous 840 Evo there were no serious flaws that required immediate fixing.
-The result is that the 850 Evo has reigned as our overall Best gaming SSD pretty much since it arrived.
+The result is that the 850 Evo has reigned as one of the best SSDs (opens in new tab) pretty much since it arrived.

 Something else to point out is how prices improved over time, even with the upward trend in SSD costs starting in mid-2016.
 The 250GB model launched at $150, and currently sells for around $100, and it's not even the best value.
 The 500GB model was always the sweet spot, with a launch price of $270.
 Yes, it was only three years ago that 480-512GB class SSDs routinely sold for well over $200.
 The 500GB drive bottomed out at $145, and currently has an online price of $165.
 Given the overall performance and reliability, however, we along with many others have continued to recommend the 850 Evo as the best overall SATA SSD.